-The third environment KPI shall be the development of an improvement plan for the European Network before the end of 2014 by the body entrusted with the route design function in accordance with Article 6 of the airspace Regulation, in collaboration with States/FAB.

-2.2 As from the second reference period, a fourth European Union-wide environment KPI shall be developed to address the specific airport ANS-related environment issues, including noise abatement.
+- 2.2 The second environment KPI shall be the development of a European Improvement Plan for the European Network before the end of 2014 by the body entrusted with the route design function in accordance with Article 6 of the airspace Regulation, in collaboration with States/FAB. - 2.3 As from the second reference period, a third European Union-wide environment KPI shall be developed to address the specific ATC and airport-related environment issues, including noise abatement.